-This one-day workshop on 28 October is aimed at anyone who studied some statistics in the past, and wants to understand the principles of machine learning.
+This one-day workshop is aimed at anyone who studied some statistics in the past, and wants to understand the principles of machine learning.
 There are a number of techniques and ways of thinking that can be useful in any form of data analysis.

 We will combine discussions about theory and working practices with thought-provoking small-group exercises.
 You will learn about:

 You can bring a laptop to try out some of the examples in R, but this is not essential.
 Refreshments and lunch will be provided.

 Students can get a discounted ticket for GBP 90 incl VAT -- email firstname.lastname@example.org for yours!

 Robert Grant is a medical statistician by training, more recently involved in machine learning techniques, who runs his own training and coaching company, BayesCamp.
 His specialities are Bayesian modelling (he is one of the contributing developers of Stan) and data visualisation (his book "Data Visualization: charts, maps and interactive graphics" is on CRC Press).
 He is currently test-driving around 20 different commercial machine learning software packages with the aim of publishing reviews and comparisons.
 He has many years' experience of teaching introductory courses and is committed to making advanced data analysis accessible to everyone who's interested.

 27 February 2020

 Applying Artificial Intelligence in the Public Sector